Bahamas

 I think it's not a terrible idea to have students at local schools pick up debris if the park is short-staffed and can't keep up with the workload.
 We do it in Canada every spring.
 Unlike driftwood, this garbage definitely does not belong here.

-So if you ask for my opinion whether to go or not, I would definitely say - GO!
+So if you ask for my opinion on whether to go or not, I would definitely say - GO!
 This park is worth a drive or taking a tour.
-By the way, if you decide to rent a car, there is a rental location (Hertz) 3 miles / 5 km from the cruise port and they have a free pick up option.
+By the way, if you decide to rent a car, there is a rental location (Hertz) 3 miles / 5 km from the cruise port and they have a free pick-up option.
 I checked rates at other rental agencies, and Hertz was the cheapest.
-When I say '"cheapest", we're talking about 70-80 USD per day, but it's still way cheaper than taking a tour from a cruise ship, especially if you're traveling with a family.
+When I say '"cheapest", we're talking about 70-80 USD per day, but it's still way cheaper than taking a tour from a cruise ship, especially if you're travelling with a family.

 When to go